Stephen Susman

-Stephen Daily Susman (January 20, 1941 – July 14, 2020) was an American commercial plaintiffs attorney and founding and name partner of Susman Godfrey LLP.
+Stephen Daily Susman (January 20, 1941 – July 14, 2020) was an American commercial plaintiffs attorney, and founding and name partner of Susman Godfrey LLP.
 He won more than $2 billion in damages and settlements in just three cases, including a $1.1 billion settlement on behalf of Texas Instruments in Samsung Electronics v.
 Texas Instruments, and a $536 million jury verdict in El Paso Natural Gas Co. v.
 GHR Energy Corp.

-In 2020, Susman was seriously injured in a biking accident which left him in a coma for more than a week.
+In 2020, Susman was seriously injured in a biking accident, which left him in a coma for more than a week.
 While rehabilitating from the injury, he contracted COVID-19 and died.

 Early and personal life

-Susman was born in Houston, Texas, and grew up in the Riverside neighborhood in the city, at a time when Jewish families such as his were barred by deed restrictions from living in River Oaks, the city's most desirable neighborhood.
-His father, Harry (1899-1949), son of Abraham and Hattie Susman from Russia, was a graduate of Yale Law School where he was Editor of the Yale Law Review, and practiced law in Houston until his death of a bleeding ulcer at the age of 50.
+Susman was born in Houston, Texas, and grew up in the Riverside neighborhood in the city, at a time when Jewish families such as his were barred by deed restrictions from living in River Oaks, the city's most expensive neighborhood.
+His father, Harry, was a graduate of Yale Law School where he was Editor of the Yale Law Journal, and practiced law in Houston until his death of a bleeding ulcer at the age of 50.

-His mother, Helene Daily Susman (1911-1978), was the daughter of Sam Daily (of Rosenberg, Texas, born in Russia; 1884–1960, son of Zelman Lubchansky and Rissa Berkman) and Mary Schiff Daily (born in Poland; 1891–1964; daughter of Boris Schiff and Helen Katzhandler).
-She was a 1934 graduate of the University of Texas School of Law, and returned to her law practice and raised Susman and his brother after the death of their father when Susman was eight years old and his brother Tommy was six years old.
+His mother, Helene Daily Susman, was a 1934 graduate of the University of Texas School of Law, and returned to her law practice and raised Susman and his brother after the death of their father when Susman was eight years old and his brother Tommy was six years old.
 His mother became the first woman from Texas admitted to the bar of the Supreme Court of the United States.
 Susman said: "My mother and father were both lawyers, so I never even thought about doing anything else."

 He and his brother also attended the University of Texas School of Law, at the insistence of their mother.
 In addition, his son Harry attended the University of Texas School of Law.
-He was Editor-in-Chief of the Texas Law Review and clerked for a Supreme Court Justice.
+He was editor-in-chief of the Texas Law Review and clerked for a Supreme Court Justice.

 His first wife, Karen Hyman Susman, from Austin, Texas, married Susman in 1965.
 She died in 1997 at age 55.
 Susman and Karen had two children; Stacy and Harry.
 He married Ellen Spencer Susman, at the time a television personality, in 1999.
 They had homes in Aspen, Colorado, Houston, Napa, and New York City.